 When you walk into any supermarket or general pharmacy to purchase your monthly feminine care products you are bombarded by a plethora of choices.
-Tampons and pads in variety of absorbency and style; light, regular, heavy, super heavy, scented, long, with wings, ultra thin, applicator, no applicator, new smooth applicator; you get the picture.
+Tampons and pads in variety of absorbencies and styles; light, regular, heavy, super heavy, scented, long, with wings, ultra-thin, applicator, no applicator, new smooth applicator; you get the picture.
 All these choices take up almost an entire isle.
 I don’t know about you, but I feel overwhelmed with all of these choices.

 Ingredients in Feminine Care Products

-While the ingredients may vary from company to company there is one scary truth out there; most mainstream makers of feminine care products do not list ingredients on their products.
-I guess that out of sight out of mind makes it easier for us to unconsciously feel it is ok to purchase these items, after all they are really the only choice we have when shopping at a local store.
+While the ingredients may vary from company to company, there is one scary truth out there; most mainstream makers of feminine care products do not list ingredients on their products.
+I guess that out of sight out of mind makes it easier for us to unconsciously feel it is okay to purchase these items; after all, they are really the only choice we have when shopping at a local store.
 If you live rurally your options are slim on finding any natural feminine care products.

 Known ingredients in tampons include: cotton, rayon, polyester, propylene, polyethylene and fiber finishes.